notiz-dev/notiz/content/blog/angular-with-tailwindcss.md

 </div>

-Create a **webpack.config.js** in your root folder to configure Postcss with Tailwind.
+Create a **webpack.config.js** in your root folder to configure PostCSS with Tailwind.

 <div shortcode="code" tabs="BASH,webpack.config.js">